addyosmani/backbone-fundamentals/chapters/13-unit-testing.md

 This is again down to shared function scope, which allows such declarations to be common to all blocks (including ```runs()```).

-Variables declared outside of the shared scope (i.e within the local scope `var todo=...`) will however not be shared.
+Variables declared outside of the shared scope (i.e. within the local scope `var todo=...`) will however not be shared.

 ## Getting set up